vukmirovic98/node-red-contrib-icmp/README.md

 ```
 ### icmp send:
 Node for sending icmp message

 msg.address will override the Address field in the node setting!

-msg.topic can contain a message to send to the address
+msg.payload can contain a message to send to the address

 Address or msg.address can be a domain!
 ```
   msg.icmp.address: outputs the address that was sent to.